“Pictures, or it didn’t happen.”

 The stuff in your bags

 You want to hope that your stuff won’t get stolen or lost, but sometimes it happens, even as early into your flight as at the TSA checkpoint.
 Or you may even leave something valuable (like electronics) there by mistake.
 If you take a photo of your valuables, you have proof that (A) they were in your bag and/or (B) they weren’t damaged when you gave the airline your bags.

-Remember that if you have anything particularly valuable or breakable, you should try everything you can to keep it with you in your carry on.
+Remember that if you have anything particularly valuable or breakable, you should try everything you can to keep it with you in your carry-on.
 Airlines will reimburse you for broken items up to a certain value but there are hoops to jump through and frankly, sometimes you want the actual item, not reimbursement.
-Anyway, here are some pointers of how to pack things so there’s less chance of breakage.
+Anyway, here are some pointers on how to pack things so there’s less chance of breakage.

 Your luggage when you check-in

 If the airline damages your luggage, you’re going to want proof of the before and after, so the airline can’t claim that your bag already had that big dent in it.
 Take a photo of all six sides of your suitcase(s) before giving them to the workers at the check-in desk.